junxit/us-congress-bills-115/metadata.md

 - 2017-06-02 — Placed on the Union Calendar, Calendar No. 102.
 - 2017-06-02 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-155.
 - 2017-06-02 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-155.
+- 2017-06-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-06-27 — Considered as unfinished business. (consideration: CR H5217-5218)
+- 2017-06-27 — Considered under suspension of the rules. (consideration: CR H5202-5204)
+- 2017-06-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+497.
+- 2017-06-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-27 — Mr. Cook moved to suspend the rules and pass the bill, as amended.
+- 2017-06-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 329). (text: CR H5202-5203)
+- 2017-06-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 329).(text: CR H5202-5203)
+- 2017-06-27 — The title of the measure was amended.
+Agreed to without objection.